 - An eligible participating Team is composed of a combination of (i) a registered Team, (ii) a Boat number and (iii) Pilots for any given Race. - This Team set up shall compete under the management of the Team Principal. - The Team Principal is responsible for registering their Team, Boat number and the Pilots, and the Reserve Pilots, if applicable, at the beginning of the Season.
-Each Team must consist of a minimum of two (2) Pilots, with an option to register up to four (4) pilots in total, where the two (2) additional pilots will serve as Reserve Pilots. - If the Team Principal does not register the maximum number of permitted Pilots at the start of a Season, the Team may add the Pilot(s) up to this maximum number during the Season.
-Any Pilots added in-Season may not be registered as part of the entries for other Teams within the same Season.
-To clarify, any Reserve Pilot contracted by a Team for the Season but has not competed or participated in any way for that Team during the Season may, at the discretion of the releasing Team, be released to race for another Team.
+Each Team must consist of a minimum of two (2) Pilots, with an option to register up to four (4) pilots in total, where the two (2) additional pilots will serve as Reserve Pilots). - If the Team Principal does not register the maximum number of permitted Pilots at the start of a Season, the Team may add the Pilot(s) up to this maximum number during the Season. - The Team Principal is responsible for updating the UIM in respect of any changes to a registered Team for a single Event or during the Season.